-If you are headed to the coast, Newport, Oregon may already be on your radar.
-If it’s not, it probably should be!
-Beautiful beaches, historic charming downtown, breweries, unique shops, and mouthwatering seafood are only a few things that come to mind.
+If you're headed to the coast, Newport, Oregon may already be on your radar.
+If it's not, it probably should be!
+Beautiful beaches, a historic charming downtown, Nye Beach, breweries, unique shops, and mouthwatering seafood are only a few things that come to mind.
 Newport attracts visitors year-round with its temperate weather and spectacular beauty.

 The small coastal town has been a part of Lincoln County, Oregon since 1952, and was incorporated in 1882.
 Lincoln City, Oregon is another popular spot to visit, about 25 miles north of Newport.
 We have written a travel guide here if you are interested in visiting the neighboring coastal town.